 One of the smallest islands that we visited is called Victory.
 It only takes 15 minutes to travel across.
 Sixty people live there and all of the homes were destroyed.
 There are still 15 people missing, more than half of them children.

 Some of the islands are very isolated.
-I remember one patient, a girl who had slipped and bumped her head.
+I remember one patient, a girl who had slipped over and bumped her head.
 She was feeling dizzy and had had a blackout.
 In Denmark we would have told her to go home to rest, but her family were really frightened.
 We knew that after we left there would be no medical care available for two weeks.
 So we took her and her family back with us to the hospital in Guiuan.”

 Ana Cecilia Weintraub, a psychologist from Brazil, arrived in the Philippines in early December.